neverendingqs/serverless-dotenv-plugin/README.md

     # if set, ignores `path` option, and only uses the dotenv file at this location
     # basePath: path/to/my/.env

-    # default: adds all environment variables found in your dotenv file(s)
+    # default: adds all env variables found in your dotenv file(s)
     include:
       - DDB_TABLE
       - S3_BUCKET

-    # default: does not exclude any environment variables found in your dotenv file(s)
+    # default: does not exclude any env variables found in your dotenv file(s)
+    # does nothing if `include` is set
     exclude:
       - AWS_ACCESS_KEY_ID
       - AWS_SECRET_ACCESS_KEY